In the event of River (or Watercourse) Flood Containment and Prevention

 - Provide sandbags where there is deemed to be no imminent risk of flooding.

 Householders and Commercial property owners in flood risk areas are encouraged to make their own provision for flood defence and not rely upon the Council to defend their property.

 Sandbags will not totally prevent floodwater encroaching into property and householders should remove articles to a safe location above the anticipated flood level.
-People building flood defences with sandbags should also be aware of the building methods to employ in order to make an effective seal and the health & safety implication of manual handling sandbags as they are exceptionally heavy.
+People building flood defences with sandbags should also be aware of the building methods to employ in order to make an effective seal and the health and safety implication of manual handling sandbags as they are exceptionally heavy.

 The Environment Agency website has further information on preparing for a flood.

 For Further Information

 - Contact: Property and Contracts Manager, Mansion House, Penrith CA11 7YG

 - Telephone: 01768 817817